 So, we never ever write code like that!
 For starters we could use twines instead of content objects, but that's too verbose too.
 We use the functional interface presented by XML::Easy::NodeBasics instead:

 The xe function simply takes a tag name followed by a list of things that are either hashrefs (containing attributes), strings (containing text,) or XML::Easy::Elements (containing nodes.)
 It can also take content objects and twines, which is handy when you're re-using fragments of XML that you've extracted from other documents you may have parsed.
 In short, it Does The Right Thing with whatever you throw at it.
-Of course, we can optomise further by knowing that this code is Perl:

 And that's about it for basic XML parsing and generation with XML::Easy.
 There's a lot more handy functions and explantions of the theory behind XML::Easy in the documentation.
 In my next post I'm going to look at another way of creating XML using XML::Easy, when I talk about one of my own modules: XML::Easy::ProceduralWriter.